Dental insurance

 The two, slightly confusing, ways in which your dentist will sell you the policy are as follows.

-In the first instance, your dentist will give you a brochure about the company, eg, Denplan, and you can then arrange the cover directly with the insurer.
+In the first instance, your dentist will give you a brochure about the company, eg, Denplan, where you can then arrange the cover via your dentist with the insurer/provider.

 The second is if your dentist passes on your details to an insurer.
 To do this the dentist will need authorisation from the Financial Conduct Authority (FCA) or be registered as an "appointed representative" of an authorised insurer – you can check if it has this on the "'firm search" or "individuals search" on the website – the insurer will then be able to contact the patient directly and organise the insurance.